MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 __OS Reinstall__ You will have several options to choose from, including an operating system-only reinstall or a clean wipe of your device: Go to Settings > Update & Security > Recovery and click Get Started under Reset this PC.
 Follow the on-screen directions to refresh or clean install the OS.

 __Roll-back to Prior Build.__ If your PC was working as expected on the prior build and you’d like to roll back without losing any data, you may try this option: Go to Settings > Update & Security > Recovery, and select Get Started under Go Back to an Earlier Build.
 Note: After installing an update to your PC, you will have seven (7) days to roll back if necessary.
 If required afterward, you will need to take a future update or you may clean install an older build via bootable media.

-__Clean Install Insider Build via Bootable Media.__ One of the questions that comes up from time to time is how to create a bootable USB with a Windows Installation (from an ISO file).
-Having this can be helpful in various scenarios, from recovering a machine from a bad build, to bypassing various types of bugs, or even joining a new PC into the Windows Insider program.
+__Clean Install Insider Build via Bootable Media.__ Creating a bootable USB with a Windows Installation (from an ISO file) can be helpful in various scenarios, from recovering a machine from a bad build, to bypassing various types of bugs, or even joining a new PC into the Windows Insider program.
 Should you want (or need) to create a bootable USB drive from a Windows Insider ISO file, please see [these directions](https://answers.microsoft.com/en-us/insider/forum/insider_wintp-insider_install-insiderplat_pc/creating-a-bootable-usb-for-windows-insider-isos/9ebe3cbc-3c8b-4052-9484-0b7cc9b63bec?tm=1519414191218).